warpfork/horizoncal/README.md

 - Create events by selecting time blocks in the GUI.
 - Edit events with Horizoncal's modal forms (which do validation) or by editing the files raw.
+- Dragging and dropping events in the UI automatically edits files, and changes in files immediately update the UI.
 - Synchronizing everything with the usual plain-files sync tools absolutely works!
 - Events can be assigned to categories; this updates their colors, etc.